minhhn2910/evm-tx-replay/README.md

-# EVM Tx Extraction for replaying in EVM executables
+# Extract historical transaction data for replay on EVM executables

 A tool for extracting Ethereum transaction data from mainnet that can be simulated/replay on any EVM executables.
-This tool generates JSON files conforming to the [eth-tests json](https://github.com/ethereum/legacytests/tree/1f581b8ccdc4c63acf5f2c5c1b155c690c32a8eb/Cancun/GeneralStateTests) EVM test format with minimal state, enabling simulation of mainnet transactions from any EVM implementation(e.g. used as an input for geth's`evm --json` command or exporting trace to be used in [`goevmlab` tools](https://github.com/holiman/goevmlab.git)).
+This tool generates JSON files conforming to the [eth-tests json](https://github.com/ethereum/legacytests/tree/1f581b8ccdc4c63acf5f2c5c1b155c690c32a8eb/Cancun/GeneralStateTests) EVM test format with minimal state, enabling simulation of mainnet transactions from any EVM implementation(e.g. used as an input for geth's`evm --json statetest` command or exporting trace to be used in [`goevmlab` tools](https://github.com/holiman/goevmlab.git)).

 ## Features